 When Josiah Wedgwood died in 1795, he left his business to his sons.
 They were uninterested in running it, and over the next century, although the china manufactured was of the highest quality, the business struggled.
 In the early 20th century the company began to flourish, and in 1966 the stocks were introduced to the London Stock Exchange when the company went public.

 Identifying Vintage Wedgwood China

-Wedgwood china is a relatively easy china to identify because the company has always marked and dated their designs.
-The first thing to look for is the spelling of Wedgwood.
-Some cheap imitations have mistakenly stamped fakes with the word, "Wedgewood."
+Wedgwood china is a relatively easy china to identify because the company has almost always marked their designs.
+These tips will help you identify it.

-All Wedgwood is stamped, although there have been several different stamps over the more than 250 year period.
+Almost all Wedgwood is stamped, although there have been several different stamps over the more than 250-year period.
 Wedgwood almost always has a makers mark with a signature rather than just a symbol.
 It will normally say one of the following: